voxel51/fiftyone/docs/source/user_guide/brain.rst

 are not required for hardness.

 **Output**: A scalar-valued field on each sample that ranks the hardness of the sample.
-The default name of this field is `mistakenness`, but you can customize its name by using the `mistakenness_field` argument of :meth:`compute_hardness() <fiftyone.brain.compute_hardness>`.
+The default name of this field is `hardness`, but you can customize its name by using the `hardness_field` argument of :meth:`compute_hardness() <fiftyone.brain.compute_hardness>`.

 **What to expect**: Hardness is computed in the context of a prediction model.